-This post originally appeared on The Maker Mom.
-It contains affiliate links.
-There’s been a steady rise in STEM toys for girls in recent years with products like Goldieblox, Lego Friends, Roominate, and the Yellowscope Science Kit making a splash in the marketplace.
-With the exception of Lego Friends, those products were developed visionary female entrepreneurs who also had backgrounds in STEM.
+Updated with new titles in July 2019.
+This post contains affiliate links.
+There’s been a steady rise in STEM toys for girls in recent years with products like Goldieblox, Lego Friends, Roominate, and the Yellowscope Science Kit making splashes in the marketplace.
+With the exception of Lego Friends, those products were developed visionary female entrepreneurs who also had backgrounds in science or technology.
 So it’s no surprise that there are several new great books for STEM girls that were written by women in STEM.

-Great Books and More for STEM Girls (and Boys)
+More Great STEM Books for Girls (and Boys)

 Ada Lace on the Case